Residential tariffs

 The electricity industry components

 To understand about how electricity tariffs are developed, and prices set, it’s important to understand the key components of the electricity industry.
-The electricity industry is made up of 4 main types of organisations, all with important roles:
+The electricity industry is made up of four main types of organisations, all with important roles:

-- Electricity transmission network – the high voltage power lines that bring power from the generators to the local distribution network
+- Electricity transmission network – the high voltage power lines that bring power from the electricity generators to the local distribution network

 - Distribution network operators – the local electricity networks